tiaaoun/toxic-comment-classification/README.md

 A Natural Language Processing (NLP) project that detects and classifies toxic online comments using both traditional machine learning and deep learning techniques.

-This project compares the performance of Logistic Regression, Linear SVM, LSTM, and Bidirectional LSTM (BiLSTM) models on the Jigsaw Toxic Comment Classification dataset to evaluate their effectiveness in toxicity detection.
+This project compares the performance of Logistic Regression, Linear SVM, LSTM, and Bidirectional LSTM (BiLSTM) models using the Jigsaw Toxic Comment Classification dataset to evaluate different approaches for toxicity detection.

+> This project was completed as part of the **CSC464 – Deep Learning & Natural Language Processing** course at the **Lebanese American University (LAU)**.

 ---